 It is also a good idea to provide a copy of the certificate to your tenants.

-Please have a look at this short three minute video, which explains the importance of using Gas Safe registered engineers in order to eliminate the risk of a gas leak or carbon monoxide poisoning.
+Please have a look at this short video which explains the importance of using Gas Safe registered engineers in order to eliminate the risk of a gas leak or carbon monoxide poisoning.

 It is important that all registered landlords read this guidance to ensure they are aware of their responsibilities to carry out a fire risk assessment and to ensure that their property has adequate and appropriate fire safety measures in place.

 The Accommodation Team works closely with Lancashire Fire and Rescue Service to raise awareness amongst students and landlords about the dangers of fire and steps to take to drastically decrease the chances of fire starting.
-If you have any questions or need any advice please visit their website – Lancashire Fire & Rescue.
+If you have any questions or need any advice please visit the Lancashire Fire and Rescue Service website.

 As of 1 October 2015 landlords must legally install a carbon monoxide detector in any room containing a solid fuel burning appliance (e.g. a coal fire or wood burning stove).